equk/c710/README.md

 The chromebook is configured to boot linux only using a custom compiled [coreboot BIOS image](http://www.coreboot.org/Welcome_to_coreboot)

-You can find the coreboot source on the [chromium git repo](https://git.chromium.org/gitweb/?p=chromiumos/third_party/coreboot.git).
+You can find the coreboot source on the [chromiumos git repo](https://git.chromium.org/gitweb/?p=chromiumos/third_party/coreboot.git).
 I have the parrot variant (celeton 847), there are 2 variants so be careful.

 RAM has been upgraded to 4GB